 This medicine may cause cytokine release syndrome (CRS) and infusion reactions.
 This may be life-threatening and requires immediate attention.
-Tell your doctor right away if you or your child have any of the following symptoms: a fever, chills, headache, nausea, lightheadedness, dizziness, fainting, skin rash, trouble breathing, or tiredness or weakness.
+Tell your doctor right away if you or your child has a fever, chills, headache, nausea, lightheadedness, dizziness, fainting, skin rash, trouble breathing, or tiredness or weakness.

 Check with your doctor right away if you or your child have seizures, loss of balance, loss of consciousness, confusion, disorientation, difficulty with speaking, or slurred speech.
 These may be symptoms of serious nerve problems.

-This medicine may cause serious allergic reactions, including anaphylaxis which can be life-threatening and requires immediate medical attention.
+This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
 Talk to your doctor right away if you have very fast or irregular breathing, a very fast or irregular heartbeat, a rash, fainting, hive-like swellings on the skin, or swelling of the eyelids or around the eyes, face, lips, or tongue.

 This medicine can temporarily lower the number of white blood cells in your blood, which increases the chance of getting an infection.
 If you can, avoid people with infections.
 Check with your doctor immediately if you think you or your child are getting an infection or if you have a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.